Parallel Computing Course Review Notes

 )

-{// Loop across grids, one thread adds multiple data, for dealing with massive data
+{// Cross-grid loop, a thread adds multiple data, coping with massive data

 temp += input[idx];